 - 1 pound cooked turkey, cut into 1/2-by-2-inch strips

-- 1 1/2 cups turkey or chicken broth, preferably homemade, or canned reduced-sodium broth
+- 1 1/2 cups turkey broth, homemade chicken stock or low-sodium canned chicken broth

 - 1/3 cup soy sauce

-- 1/4 cup Scotch whiskey or dry sherry
+- 1/4 cup Scotch whisky or dry sherry

 - 1/4 teaspoon crushed Sichuan peppercorns (use a mortar and pestle or crush under a heavy saucepan)